joesb/helios360/content/handbook/what/jazz.md

 These practices and ways of working, smoothed and hardened across a broad set of contexts, allows the business to achieve successful outcomes consistently.

+Delivery consistency requires that knowledge, insight, and progress is shared internally also, captured and passed on across the whole delivery unit within the business.

+That means thoroughgoing documentation, as the baseline.
+It also means demonstrations — of client project work and any technical or practical innovations, or other discrete areas of progress in the delivery team.
+And it means a commitment to standards, and a serious maintenance of those standards too.

 ---

 ## Professional processes